apache/horaedb/docs/user-guide/src/model/special_columns.md

 Tables in CeresDB have the following constraints:
 * Primary key is required
 * The primary key must contain a time column, and can only contain one time column
-* The primary key column must be non-null, so the time column must also be non-null
+* The primary key must be non-null, so all columns in primary key must be non-null.

 ## Timestamp Column